Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling: Introduction

 This identity reveals that local determinants directly encode projection errors---the right-hand side explicitly separates the volume contribution of the existing subspace from the residual component orthogonal to it.
 Similar formulas hold when adding rows, or simultaneously adding both a row and a column, and these can be unified using compound matrices and the Cauchy--Binet theorem.
 These local determinant identities form the fundamental building blocks for the global error analysis developed in subsequent sections.
 The analysis is termed 'local' because these determinant identities capture the approximation errors introduced by individual rows and columns from the original matrix, allowing us to understand how each additional data element affects the overall CUR decomposition quality.

 A key insight emerging from this determinant-based analysis is a family of \emph{interpolation-type error bounds} that precisely quantify how oversampling improves approximation quality.
 When $r = k$ (no oversampling), the expected Frobenius error satisfies a $(k+1)^2$-factor bound relative to the best rank-$k$ approximation, recovering the classical result of \cite{goreinov1997pseudo}.
 As the oversampling parameter $r$ increases, this factor decreases linearly, reaching a $(k+1)$-factor when $r = m$.
 This demonstrates that oversampling rows and columns not only enhances numerical stability but also yields provably sharper error bounds, consistent with recent deterministic analyses \cite{cortinovis2020} and randomized methods \cite{halko2011}.
-While the bounds on the Frobenius norm of the error of the CUR decomposition also apply to the Nyström method, they are consistent with bounds obtained from the eigenvalue decomposition previously \cite{GittensMahoney2016}.
+While the bounds on the Frobenius norm of the CUR error also apply to the Nyström method, they are consistent with bounds previously obtained from the eigenvalue decomposition \cite{GittensMahoney2016}.

 The analysis relies on connections between matrix approximation errors and elementary symmetric polynomials in the singular values, established through compound matrix theory (detailed in Section 3).